orlandocarnate/news-scraper/README.md

 9. Unsaving an article will delete all the notes associated with it.

 ## MongoDB CRUD Functions
+##  Create/Scraping
+When scraping for new articles, the algorithm skips saving the article if there already exists an article with the same title.

 ### Deleting and Dropping
 * delete an entry with `db.[COLLECTION_NAME].remove()`